 Don't be left behind and purchase this course now!
 If you are not satisfied, I offer a 30-day money back guaranteed so if you don't like it, I will give you a full refund!
 What else do you have to lose?

-I started driving for Lyft and Uber for more than a year.
+I started driving for Lyft and Uber for more than three years year.
 I signed up for Lyft first and went through my mentor ride and started driving.
 My mentor didn't do much coaching so I had to learn a lot about Lyft on my own, aside with how the application work.
 After driving for a few weeks full time, I started driving on Uber as well.
 When I signed up for Uber, I did that for about two weeks full time trying to learn everything I can about Uber.
 After a few hundred trips between the two services within six weeks, I learned a lot about both services and how to navigate each service to maximize my earnings and also to get a high rating.

 After about two months, I was invited to be a Lyft Mentor.
 Unfortunately, there was almost no training on how to be a Lyft Mentor so I jumped in head first into this role and learned on my own how to best mentor new drivers.
 I used a lot of the experience as a Lyft driver to coach new Lyft drivers how to get started and become awesome Lyft Drivers themselves.
 A good number of my mentees are now Lyft Mentors and I coached a few Lyft Mentors through their first few Mentor sessions.